informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

     passed verification.
 Initially it contains a light block with *trustedHeader*.
 - *primary*: peerID
-- *targetHeight*: they height of the needed header
+- *targetHeight*: the height of the needed header

 ### Configuration Parameters